 - In both doses, the transmutation resulted in changes in the elemental abundances that had to be accounted for in the APT analysis. - At low dose, nanoscale spherical clusters rich in Re were formed.
 Compared to ion irradiation studies on model W-Re and W-Re-Os alloys, the cluster sizes are empirically larger.
-This observation fits with the previous conclusion that Os refines the size of the clusters. - However, in contrast to the previous ion irradiation studies, formation of the Re-rich clusters appears to be dominated by the thermodynamics of the system with the contribution of radiation damage on the formation mechanisms being a minor component. - Elemental analysis of the high dose material using inventory calculation informed decomposition of the mass spectrum revealed that the needle-like precipitate composition tended towards that of the σ -phase for the irradiation conditions used. - The bulk and precipitate compositions were slightly different to that calculated by the inventory calculations by ~ 2 at.% for Re and ~ 5 at.% for Os in the high dose case, and this is attributed to a reduction in the thermal component of the neutron spectrum. - The FISPACT-II calculations are informative in the determination of the compositions by serving as a guide to the peak fitting as they contain a significantly improved isotopic abundance ratios when compared to the natural abundances, particularly for the transmutation elements.
+This observation fits with the previous conclusion that Os refines the size of the clusters. - However, in contrast to the previous ion irradiation studies, formation of the Re-rich clusters appears to be dominated by the thermodynamics of the system with the contribution of radiation damage on the formation mechanisms being a minor component. - Elemental analysis of the high dose material using inventory calculation informed decomposition of the mass spectrum revealed that the needle-like precipitate composition tended towards that of the $\sigma$ -phase for the irradiation conditions used. - The bulk and precipitate compositions were slightly different to that calculated by the inventory calculations and this is attributed to a reduction in the thermal component of the neutron spectrum resulting from self-shielding.